docsforadobe/after-effects-plugin-guide/docs/effect-ui-events/PF_EventUnion.rst

 AdjustCursor
 ================================================================================

-The cursor has moved onto (but not off of) the effect’s custom UI, to allow the effect to change the cursor.
+The cursor has moved onto (but not off of) the effect's custom UI, to allow the effect to change the cursor.

 PF_AdjustCursorEventInfo
 ********************************************************************************